What is a Team?

 - Managers and leaders must ensure coordination among team members.
 There should be a climate of trust and respect.

 - Management must create an appropriate environment to express opinions and problems without fear.
-Teams member should be encouraged for flexibility.
+Team members should be encouraged to be flexible.

 - Management should use positive motivation techniques and follow a participative leadership style.